Samoa national rugby union team: Current Coaches

+Coaching History

 New Zealand connection

 Western Samoa's triumph in the 1991 Rugby World Cup was inspired by their assistant coach Bryan Williams, who was a New Zealand-born (of Samoan descent) All Black great of the 1970s.
 The 1991 Samoan World Cup team included many New Zealand born or raised players; the catalyst was Auckland prop Peter Fatialofa, who in 1989, became the first major New Zealand-based player to play for Samoa.
 By the time of the 1991 World Cup several other New Zealand-born Samoans like Pat Lam, Stephen Bachop, Frank Bunce and Apollo Perelini had joined him.
 New Zealand born players with Samoan parentage have played for Samoa, such as Earl Va'a, Pat Lam and Lome Fa'atau.

 The rugby relationship that exists between New Zealand and Samoa is a complex one.
 Close ties exist between the two countries, these bonds first being formed with the start of mass Polynesian migration to New Zealand in the latter half of the twentieth century.
 At the 2007 World Cup, there were 14 New Zealand-born players in the Samoan squad.
 The only team with more foreign born players in their squad was Italy who had 15.